Marnick39/gr-satellites/disclosure/bundle-2026-05-24/v2/ADVISORY-05-F22-submitter-robustness.md

 # Advisory 5 — Unhandled network exceptions in telemetry submitters kill the GR scheduler thread

-CVSS 3.1: `AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H` = **7.5 High**
+CVSS 3.1: `AV:A/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H` = **6.5 Medium**
 CWE: CWE-755 (improper exception handling)
 Affected: gr-satellites `>= 1.0.0, <= 5.9.0`
 Audit reference: F22a + F22b + F22c + F20 + F33 + F34 + F35 + F36 (eight sites, one fix)

-## Why AC:L
+## Attacker model (AV:A / AC:L / A:H)

+The vulnerable component is the submitter on the operator's machine.
+The realistic attacker is network-adjacent — on the operator's LAN or local network path (a compromised home router, a hostile device on the same segment) — and can interfere with the outbound submission (AV:A).
+The failure follows from a single network exception on that path, so the attacker induces it deterministically with one RST or connection reset (AC:L): no race, no timing window, no privileges, no operator interaction.
+The availability impact is High: publishing telemetry is the function the operator runs `submit_tlm` for, and the bug takes it down completely and persistently — the decode chain keeps running, but the thing this component exists to do, submit, stops for the rest of the process (A:H).
+What makes this a security issue rather than ordinary disruption is persistence: a network-adjacent attacker could block submissions only while present, and that is self-healing; here a single momentary action leaves the station permanently and silently offline after the attacker withdraws.

-The BME warehouse path self-triggers on every flowgraph start: `gnd.bme.hu:8080` completes the TLS handshake and then closes the stream on anonymous connections, raising `ConnectionError` on the first frame.
-No attacker action required.
+It also occurs with no attacker at all: `gnd.bme.hu:8080` completes the TLS handshake then closes the stream on anonymous connections, raising `ConnectionError` on the first frame of every flowgraph start.
+That makes it a live reliability issue as well as a security one — but the security scoring rests on the deliberate adjacent-attacker case above, not on the self-trigger.

+Because every station submits to the same few telemetry servers, a disruption of that shared infrastructure could strand many submitters at once; that depends on impacting third-party infrastructure outside the project, so it is a non-scored amplifier rather than part of the base CVSS.

 ## What happens

 Each of the telemetry-submitter blocks wraps a network call (`requests.post`, `requests.put`, `urlopen`, `WebSocket.send`) inside the GNU Radio `handle_msg` entry point without a `try/except` clause.
 GNU Radio's thread-per-block scheduler catches uncaught exceptions only at the very top of the thread function; once caught, the thread exits and is not respawned.
 The block's input queue keeps accepting messages — they just stay queued and never get processed.

 When the operator's network has any transient failure (DNS timeout, TCP RST from the warehouse, TLS handshake failure, slow server, network change), the submitter's `requests.post()` raises a Python exception, the handler thread dies, and every subsequent telemetry submission is silently dropped.
-The flowgraph keeps running so there's no visible error; the operator believes they're uploading but the queue is being discarded.
+GNU Radio logs a single error line as the thread dies, but nothing afterward; the flowgraph keeps running, so the operator believes they're uploading while every subsequent frame is silently discarded.

 I verified each of the four warehouse endpoints is currently live (see the table below for the per-endpoint status).
 The BME server in particular completes a TLS handshake then closes the stream on anonymous connections, which raises `ConnectionError` on the very first frame after every flowgraph start — operators running BME submission hit the bug without any attacker present.